The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

 On top of the internal perspectives of agents, multi-pointed epistemic models can also be employed to represent non-determinism, as we now show.
 The \emph{disjoint union} of two states $s = ((W, R, L), W_d)$ and $s' = ((W', R', L'), W_d')$ is the epistemic state $s \sqcup s' = ((W \sqcup W', R \sqcup R', L \sqcup L'), W_d \sqcup W_d')$, where $\sqcup$ denotes the disjoint union of two sets.
 Non-deterministic states are then defined as follows.

-\begin{definition}[Non-Deterministic Epistemic State] An epistemic state $s$ of $\Lang$ is called a \emph{non-deterministic (epistemic) state} if $s$ is the disjoint union of two epistemic states $t$, $t'$ for which there exists a formula $\phi \in \Lang$ such that $t \models \phi$ iff $t' \not\models \phi$\footnote{For readers familiar with modal logic, it is not hard to see that this equivalent to requiring that $t$ and $t'$ are not \emph{bisimilar}, as both states are assumed to be finite~\cite{book/cup/Blackburn2001}.}.
+\begin{definition}[Non-Deterministic Epistemic State] An epistemic state $s$ of $\Lang$ is called a \emph{non-deterministic (epistemic) state} if $s$ is the disjoint union of two epistemic states $t$, $t'$ for which there exists a formula $\phi \in \Lang$ such that $t \models \phi$ iff $t' \not\models \phi$\footnote{For readers familiar with modal logic, it is not hard to see that this is equivalent to requiring that $t$ and $t'$ are not \emph{bisimilar}, as both states are assumed to be finite~\cite{book/cup/Blackburn2001}.}.
 Otherwise, $s$ is called \emph{deterministic}. \end{definition}

-A non-deterministic state can be thought of a state that simultaneously represents multiple state of affairs at once.
-To ensure that the union of states is non-trivial, we require that each state models a distinct situation than the other.
+A non-deterministic state can be thought of as a state that simultaneously represents multiple states of affairs at once.
+To ensure that the union of states is non-trivial, we require that each state model a distinct situation from the other.
+For instance, we do not consider $s' = s \sqcup s$ to be a non-deterministic state, as the two disjoint components of $s'$ represent the same scenario.

-\begin{example}[Non-Deterministic Epistemic State] Let $s$ be the epistemic state of Example~\ref{ex:non-deterministic-state}.
+\begin{example}[Non-Deterministic Epistemic State] Let $s$ be the epistemic state of Figure~\ref{fig:non-deterministic-state}.
 It is not hard to check that $s$ is non-deterministic, as it can be defined as the disjoint union of the sub-model rooted in $w_1$ with the one rooted in $w_2$.
-The state represents a situation where agents distinguish between two cases: either block $b_1$ is under $b_2$ (world $w_1$), or it is under $b_3$ (world $w_2$).
-Note that $s$ does \emph{not} represent a situation of partial observability.
-In fact, it is not hard to see that $s \models \bigwedge_{i \in \agentSet} \B{i} \mathit{On}(b_2, b_1) \lor \bigwedge_{i \in \agentSet} \B{i} \mathit{On}(b_3, b_1)$, \ie everybody knows that $b_1$ is under $b_2$, or everybody knows that $b_1$ is under $b_3$.
+The state represents a situation where agents distinguish between two cases: one where block $b_1$ is under $b_2$ (world $w_1$), and one where it is under $b_3$ (world $w_2$).
+Note that $s$ does \emph{not} represent a situation of uncertainty.
+In fact, it is not hard to see that $s \models \bigwedge_{i \in \agentSet} \B{i} \mymathit{On}(b_2, b_1) \lor \bigwedge_{i \in \agentSet} \B{i} \mymathit{On}(b_3, b_1)$, \ie everybody knows that $b_1$ is under $b_2$, or everybody knows that $b_1$ is under $b_3$.